psychospace/psychospace.info/✼ Lore/Materials/Currency/Gold piece.md

 ---
+aliases:
+  - gp
-alias: gp, gold
+  - gold
+tags:
-tag: item/currency
+  - item/currency
+  - has_glossary_entry
 ---

 A **gold piece** is a widely recognized currency throughout [[The Heavens]].
 Different civilizations mint different types of coin, though these are usually pinned to the value of gold as a material.
 One gold piece can be split into ten [[Silver piece|silver pieces]], and ten gold pieces make up a [[platinum piece|platinum piece]].